-There are three most common depreciation methods: i) straight line depreciation when the depreciation is divided into equal shares, ii) one hoss shay or light bulb depreciation when the durable is depreciated when it falls apart and iii) geometric depreciation when the durables value declines by constant percentage rate.
-The depreciation is usually in the form $(1 - \delta)^N$ , where $\delta$ is the depreciation rate and N the lifetime of the durable (number of payments).
+The three most common depreciation methods are:

+- i) Straight line depreciation when the depreciation is divided into equal shares. - ii) One hoss shay or light bulb depreciation when the durable is depreciated when it falls apart. - iii) Geometric depreciation when the durables value declines by constant percentage rate.
+The depreciation is usually in the form $(1 \delta)^N$ , where $\delta$ is the depreciation rate and N the lifetime of the durable (number of payments).
 It means that the depreciation is largest in the beginning.
 According to the geometric method the durable is never fully depreciated.